ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ```
 With the [1] indexing the IP layer will be accessed of the packet.
 Another other possible way to acces the IP layer would be ["Ip"] istead of [1].

 However, there is something else to consider and that is that not every packet has an IP address.
 If a packet is accessed without an IP address, an attribute error is thrown.
-This can be caught as follows, if all packets are iterated over:
+This can be caught as follows:

 ```python
 import scapy.all as scapy